arpansahu/school_chale_hum/readme_manager/partials/introduction_main.md

-# django_starter | Django Project CRUD using AJAX, DJANGO FORMS, GRAPHQL and DJANGO REST/GRAPHQL APIs
+# school_chale_hum | Django Project CRUD using AJAX, DJANGO FORMS, GRAPHQL and DJANGO REST/GRAPHQL APIs

 This is a simple django CRUD project